near/nearcore/CONTRIBUTING.md

 [here](https://rustup.rs)), as well as `clang` and `cmake` to build RocksDB (`sudo apt install cmake clang`).

+Sadly at the moment nearcore is only compatible with Linux and MacOS, Windows is not supported yet.

 To run a local NEAR network with one node, use

 ```console